chrisjsewell/docutils/tools/editors/emacs/IDEAS.rst

 Structural operations for toc-mode
 ==================================

-* Structrual operations for toc-mode
+* Structural operations for toc-mode

   * Raise or lower sections